MelindaDong/Summarise4U/README.md

 web page: https://summarise4u.streamlit.app

+Note: Firefox is recommanded, other browser might not display the pdf properly.

+It will take around 2 minutes to generate a summary please be patient.

 A paper summarise application, Designed Computer Science papers.

 - Insert your openai API.
 Upload the paper you want to summarise, only PDF format allowed.